 Our feline pals might be affected by the difficult ailment known as Feline Infectious Peritonitis (FIP).
 As a cat owner, it is essential to educate yourself about the FIP treatment procedure and how to best assist your pet during this difficult time.
-In order to assist achieve the best possible result during FIP treatment and recovery, this article will provide practical advice on caring for a cat with FIP, with an emphasis on environmental modifications, drug delivery, and emotional support.
+In order to assist in achieving the best possible result during FIP treatment and recovery, this article will provide practical advice on caring for a cat with FIP, with an emphasis on environmental modifications, drug delivery, and emotional support.

 Tailoring Environment for Comfort and Safety